BleuBleu/FamiStudio/Docs/docs/soundengine.md

 ## Features

 The engine has a basic set of features, as well as a few extra toggeable features that you may wish to disable to same CPU/RAM.
-If you disable a feature, you need to make sure that you definetaly are not using it in any of your songs.
+If you disable a feature, you need to make sure that you definitely are not using it in any of your songs.
 Using a feature in a song without enabling it in the song engine may lead to crashes (BRK) or undefined behaviors.

 The basic feature set that is always available in engine is: